jniemann66/sndspec/README.md

 - For spectrograms in normal mode, the first *enabled* channel is plotted. (use **--channel R** to get a spectrogram of the right channel)
 - sum / difference modes operate on all channels regardless of requested channels (this may be fixed in a future release)
 - default dynamic range is 190 dB
+- command line options can be placed in any order

 ### motivation and design goals